UltraEngine/Documentation/Collision_File_Format.md

 }
 ```

 Shapes of type CONVEX_HULL and MESH should include an array of vertex positions.
 If the shape is a convex hull the array must be evenly divisible by three.
 If the shape is a mesh the array must be evenly divisible by nine.
-These types of shapes do not support offset, size, or rotation values.0
+These types of shapes do not support offset, size, or rotation values.
 ```json
 {
     "collision":